Spatial mixing and the random-cluster dynamics on lattices: Spatial mixing properties of the random-cluster model

 \subsection{Weak spatial mixing}

-The first reduction of this section is from WSM to bulk exponential decay of $\ord$ and $\dis$ connectivities.
+The first reduction of this section is from WSM to bulk exponential decay of $\ord$ and $\dis$ connectivities (i.e., connectivities at distance $\Theta(n)$ from the boundary).
 The proof is quite standard, and such coupling arguments are common in the literature when working with $\ord$-connectivities, but we include it since the later proofs for SSM and WSM within a phase will build on similar ideas.

 \begin{lemma} Suppose $(p,q,d)$ are such that one of the following hold:

 Then the random-cluster model satisfies WSM. \end{lemma}

 \begin{proof} We start with the implication from the first assumption.
 We construct a coupling between $\omega^\zero \sim \pi_{\Lambda_n^\zero}$ and $\omega^\one \sim \pi_{\Lambda_n^\one}$ such that they agree on $\Lambda_{n/2}$ on the complement of the event